 Instructions

-- Add the remaining 2 tbs of butter to the pan, and once it has melted, add the orzo pasta.
-Then, stir the orzo into the butter so that it's well coated.
-Add the garlic and stir it well into the buttered orzo.
-Then toast the orzo, stirring constantly for 2-3 minutes, until the garlic becomes fragrant and the orzo absorbs some of the butter.
-Add the Italian seasoning blend and the zest and juice from one lemon.
-Stir constantly for 2-3 minutes until most of the lemon juice has been absorbed.
-Make sure to scrape the bottom of the pan while you are stirring.
+- Add the remaining butter to the pan and once melted stir in the orzo pasta so that it's well coated with butter.
+Add the garlic and stir it well.
+Toast the orzo, stirring constantly for 2-3 minutes, until the garlic becomes fragrant and the orzo absorbs some of the butter.
+Make sure to scrape the bottom of the pan as you stir to loosen any bits from the chicken.

-- Then, add the low-sodium chicken broth, stir with the orzo, making sure to scrape the bottom of the pan.
-Increase the heat to high and bring to a simmer.
-Once the broth begins to simmer, return the cooked chicken thighs to the pan, placing them on top of the orzo and slightly submerged in the liquid.
+- Then, stir in the low-sodium chicken broth, making sure to continue scraping the bottom of the pan.
+Increase the temperature to high and bring to a simmer.
+Once the broth comes to a simmer, place the cooked chicken on top of the orzo and slightly submerge it in the liquid.
 Top each piece of chicken with a slice of lemon.
 Place the lid on the pan, reduce the temperature to medium, and simmer for 15 minutes.

-- After the orzo has finished cooking, remove the pan from the heat, add the freshly grated parmesan cheese, and stir the cheese into the orzo until it is incorporated and completely melted.
-Add the heavy whipping cream, then stir until well incorporated and creamy.
-Add the frozen peas, then stir them into the creamy parmesan orzo until they thoroughly heated.
+- Remove the pan from the heat, stir in freshly grated Parmesan cheese, until incorporated and completely melted.
+Add the heavy whipping cream and stir well until the orzo is creamy.
+Stir in frozen peas until they are thoroughly heated.

-- Return the chicken to the pan and top with freshly minced parsley and a few lemon slices.
+- Return the chicken to the pan, top with freshly minced parsley and a few lemon slices.
 Enjoy!

 - Yield 8 servings